-Liverpool's Mo Salah is being exploited by Sisi's regime
+Liverpool's Mo Salah is being exploited by Sisi's bloody regime

 There is no doubt that Salah enjoys considerable support in his home country.
 His face adorns a mural in downtown Cairo alongside the great Egyptian writer Naguib Mahfouz and the superstar singer Umm Kalthoum.
 He has even been eulogised as "Egypt's fourth pyramid".